Wikunia/Bonobo.jl/docs/src/index.md

 The following three functions need to be implemented to start the process.

 - [`initialize`](@ref)
-  - For initializing the framework itself and setting options.
+  - For initializing the [`BnBTree`](@ref) structure itself with the model information and setting options like the traverse and branch strategy.
 - [`set_root!`](@ref)
   - Setting the information for the root node which will be evaluated first with [`evaluate_node!`](@ref)
 - [`optimize!`](@ref)